ConcreteLlama/digital-foundry-downloader/README.md

 DEFAULT: HEVC,h.264 (4K),h.264 (1080p),h.264,MP3

 Sets media type priorities.
-It'll always download SOMETHING if it's available but this is the priority (from highest to lowest).
+It'll always download _something_ if it's available but this is the priority (from highest to lowest).
 In the below example, HEVC is the most preferred media type.

 ```
 MEDIA_TYPE_PRIORITIES=HEVC,h.264